Marriott Summary Table

 Share Marriott Rewards Points

-Platinum and Gold members can share for free.
+Family members can transfer points for free.

 Earn Marriott Rewards Points With Credit Cards